2019 Tampa Bay Lightning–Columbus Blue Jackets playoff series: Tampa Bay Lightning

 Kucherov with the Lightning in 2014.

 In the 2018 Stanley Cup playoffs, the Lightning eliminated the New Jersey Devils in the first round and the Boston Bruins in the second round, both in five games.
 However, they were defeated in the Eastern Conference finals by the eventual Stanley Cup champions, the Washington Capitals, in seven games.

 Prior to the start of the 2018–19 season, it was announced that Steve Yzerman was resigning from his position as GM, and Julien BriseBois took his place.
 The Lightning clinched their first Presidents' Trophy and second consecutive division title and secured home-ice advantage throughout the playoffs.

 The Lightning finished the regular season with 62 wins, tied with the 1995–96 Detroit Red Wings for most wins in a single season in NHL history (a record since broken by the 2022–23 Boston Bruins).
 They recorded 128 points in the regular season a total that is behind only the 1995–96 Detroit Red Wings (131) and the 2022–23 Boston Bruins) (135).
 They were also the highest-scoring team on average (3.89) since the 1995–96 Red Wings and, of their 62 wins, 30 were by a margin of three or more goals, which was tied for the most since 1992–93.

 Pivotal to the Lightning's success was their offense led by Steven Stamkos, Brayden Point, and Nikita Kucherov.
 On March 9, 2019, Kucherov set the Lightning single season record for points in a season with his 109th point of year.
 Kucherov went on to record his 40th goal of the season on April 5, 2019 and his 126th point, setting the record for most points in an NHL season during the salary cap era, a record formerly held by Joe Thornton.
 Kucherov ended the season with 128 points (41 goals and 87 assists), surpassing Alexander Mogilny for most points in the NHL by a Russian-born player and winning the Art Ross Trophy.
 Stamkos and Point also exceeded 40 goals and 90 overall points each by the seasons end.

 Game summaries

+Game one

+In game one, the Blue Jackets scored four unanswered goals to overcome a three-goal deficit, winning the game by a score of 4–3.